lorentsinani/problem-solving-algorithms/README.md

 2. Implement the A* algorithm according to the specified requirements.
 3. Propose and implement an "admissible" heuristic for optimization.

+## Steps to run the program

+- Node.js: Ensure that you have Node.js installed on your machine.
+- cd NQueens
+- node NQueens.js

 ### SAT Problem (Generic)

 1. Go to the [SATProblem directory](./SATProblem).